octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20Hook/course.md

 ## Your mission

 We are working on a Fungible token which can handle multiple assets.
 We decided to implement a Hook pattern.
-A FA2 core contract handle all fa2 entry points (BalanceOf, Transfer, ...) and a hook permission contract which implements the validation of a transfer with some custom rules.
+A FA2 core contract handle all fa2 entry points (BalanceOf, Transfer,...) and a hook permission contract which implements the validation of a transfer with some custom rules.

 ![](/images/small-fa2-hook-exercise.png)